-BIO 115SN - General Biology: Molecular and Cellular Biology
+- BIO 102SN Introduction to Human Anatomy and Physiology - BIO 115SN General Biology: Molecular and Cellular Biology

 Internships range from 2-12 credits.
 The maximum credits applied to the major is noted under the 417 course designation.

 Physical Education Major

 A major in physical education is designed primarily to prepare individuals to teach physical education in school settings.
 Students can receive teaching certification in elementary physical education and/or secondary physical education.
 See the education department section for the elementary and secondary education major requirements.